-At April 1, 2018, the Company had outstanding borrowings of \$1.0 billion pursuant to our senior secured credit facility.
+At September 30, 2018, the Company had outstanding borrowings of \$0.9 billion pursuant to our senior secured credit facility.
 This financing will require a significant amount of cash to make interest payments.
 Further, the interest rate on a significant portion of our borrowings under our senior secured credit facility is based on LIBOR interest rates, which could result in higher interest expense in the event of an increase in interest rates.
 Our ability to pay interest on our debt and to satisfy our other debt obligations will depend in part upon our future financial and operating performance and upon our ability to renew or refinance borrowings.
 Prevailing economic conditions and financial, business, competitive, regulatory and other factors, many of which are beyond our control, will affect our ability to make these payments.
 We cannot guarantee that our business will generate sufficient cash flow from operations or that future borrowings will be available to us in an amount sufficient to enable us to fund our liquidity needs.
 If we are unable to generate sufficient cash flow to meet our debt service obligations, we will have to pursue one or more alternatives, such as reducing or delaying capital or other expenditures, refinancing debt, selling assets, or raising equity capital.
 Further, the requirement to make significant interest payments may reduce the Company's flexibility to respond to changing business and economic conditions or fund capital expenditure or working capital needs and may increase the Company's vulnerability to adverse economic conditions.

-• Our senior secured credit facility contains various covenants that limit our ability to take certain actions and our revolving credit facility, if used, also requires us to meet financial maintenance tests, failure to comply with which could have a material adverse effect on us.
+Our senior secured credit facility contains various covenants that limit our ability to take certain actions and our revolving credit facility, if used, also requires us to meet financial maintenance tests, failure to comply with which could have a material adverse effect on us.

 The agreement governing our senior secured credit facility contains a number of significant covenants that, among other things, limit our ability to: incur additional debt or liens, consolidate or merge with any other person, alter the business we conduct, make investments, use the proceeds of asset sales or sale/leaseback transactions, enter into hedging arrangements, pay dividends or make certain other restricted payments, create dividend or other payment restrictions with respect to subsidiaries, and enter into transactions with affiliates.
 In addition, our revolving credit facility, if used, requires us to comply with specific financial ratios, including a maximum net leverage ratio, under which we are required to achieve specific financial results.
+Commencine with the second quarter of 2018, we had borrowings under our revolving credit facility, and are therefore required to comply with such financial ratios.
 Our ability to comply with these provisions may be affected by events beyond our control.
 A breach of any of these covenants would result in a default under the agreements.
 In the event of any default, our lenders could elect to declare all amounts borrowed under the agreements, together with accrued interest thereon, to be due and payable.
 In such an event, we cannot assure you that we would have sufficient assets to pay debt then outstanding under the agreements governing our debt.
 Any future refinancing of the senior secured credit facility is likely to contain similar restrictive covenants.

-• The Company's sales of PCC could be adversely affected by our failure to renew or extend long term sales contracts for our satellite operations.
+☐ The Company's sales of PCC could be adversely affected by our failure to renew or extend long term sales contracts for our satellite operations.